 A hotel as chic as its address

-Another one of London’s exciting 2017 hotel openings, The Henrietta has hit the ground running – building a reputation as an exclusive yet enjoyable place to stay in the heart of Covent Garden.
+One of London’s exciting 2017 hotel openings, The Henrietta has hit the ground running – building a reputation as an exclusive yet enjoyable place to stay in the heart of Covent Garden.

 Excellent quality hospitality is the key to their success.
 You’d expect no less from the folk behind the Experimental Cocktail Bar and the Grand Pigalle Hotel in Paris.